Daninet/hash-wasm/README.md

 ### Calculating HMAC

 All supported hash functions can be used to calculate HMAC.
-For the best performance, avoid calling createXXXX() in loops (see `Advanced usage with chunked input` section above)
+For the best performance, avoid calling createXXXX() in loops (see `Advanced usage with streaming input` section above)

 ```javascript
 import { createHMAC, createSHA3 } from 'hash-wasm';